 Facing error AADSTS650056: Misconfigured application in an Azure AD SSO application?
 I will explain in this post how to fix this.

-When you trouble shoot AADSTS650056, you will see in the error that it has something to do with the AAD Graph API permissions, identifier or an invalid certificate request.
-In the documentation from the 3rd party application you may see that the AAD Graph API permission in the app registration is not needed, the identifier is the same and the SSO certificate is valid.
-I had this in my situation.
+When you trouble shoot AADSTS650056, you will see in the error that it has something to do with the AAD Graph API permissions, identifier or an invalid certificate.

-You can paste the whole error into the test section from the SSO Application in Azure AD, to get a better understanding about the root cause on why you are getting AADSTS650056.
+Within the Azure AD enterprise application, you can go to the SSO page, scroll down to step 5 and click on test.
+Here can you paste the whole error, to get a better understanding about the root cause on why you are getting AADSTS650056.

 Request Id: xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx Correlation Id: xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx Timestamp: 2020-12-22T09:17:20Z Message: AADSTS650056: Misconfigured application. ….